mathbteixeira/edi-java-poc/README.md

 In your container logs, you will instantly see the Anti-Corruption layer successfully parse the text, publish it to Kafka, and the downstream consumer independently read the clean JSON event.

 ### Automated Testing
-The repository includes automated integration tests utilizing @WebMvcTest and @MockitoBean to test the HTTP layer and parsing logic while safely mocking the Kafka dependencies.
+The repository includes a robust suite of automated tests:
+* **Web Layer:** `@WebMvcTest` verifies the HTTP ingestion and 997 Acknowledgment generation.
+* **Integration Routing:** `CamelTestSupport` combined with `NotifyBuilder` tests the asynchronous file ingestion and archiving mechanisms in isolation.
+* **Domain Logic:** Strict JUnit 5 tests validate the EDI parser's edge cases and X12 padding rules.
+* **Mocking:** `@MockitoBean` safely mocks the Kafka infrastructure to ensure builds run smoothly in CI/CD environments without requiring a live broker.

 These tests run automatically on every push to the main branch via GitHub Actions.